imagenai/imagen-ai-sdk/README.md

 ### 2. Get API Key
 1. Sign up at [imagen-ai.com](https://imagen-ai.com)
-2. Contact support to request your API key
+2. Contact support to request your API key.
-3. Set it as an environment variable:
+3. Set the API key as an environment variable:
 ```bash
 export IMAGEN_API_KEY="your_api_key_here"
 ```

-### 3. Edit Photos (One Line!)
+### 3. Edit photos in one line!
 ```python
 import asyncio
 from imagen_sdk import quick_edit, EditOptions